 As with railroads generally, Eurostar's official refund policies can vary widely depending on which tickets are purchased.
 They are also extremely confusing, and usually, only partial refunds or vouchers are given when at all possible.
-Follow this portion of the guide to get a refund with Eurostar's cooperation – and further down, we'll show you how to get a refund even without it!
+Follow this portion of the guide to get a refund with Eurostar's cooperation – and further down, we'll show you even without it!

 Refunds for Eurostar Cancellations or Delays

 The clearest path to obtaining a refund from Eurostar is after a train cancellation or delay.
 Refunds for delays can be requested for delays of at least 60 minutes – and if you choose to take the trip instead of rescheduling, you can get a partial refund (1) for the cost of the portion of the trip that is delayed (2) in proportion to the length of the delay, as follows:

 - Delay between 1 and 2 hours: 25% of the cost

 - Delay between 2 and 3 hours: 50% of the cost